cloudlinux/imunify360-documentation/docs/dashboard/README.md

 #### Overview

-Imunify360 provides customers with an ability to integrate with backup providers and automatically or manually restore files from their backup if they have become infected.
-Only administrator can choose backup provider but end user has an ability to backup and restore files within this selected backup provider.
+Imunify360 provides customers with the ability to integrate with backup providers and automatically or manually restore files from their backup if they have become infected.
+Only the administrator can choose a backup provider but the end-user has the ability to backup and restore files within this selected backup provider.

 The following integrated with Imunify360 backup providers are available:
 * <span class="notranslate">CloudLinux Backup</span>